Sexual and gender violence can happen anywhere, but we’re here to help, wherever you’re headed. You may be far from Harvard, but you're not alone.

 Review University Policies

-If you'd like to learn more about University policies and resources for individuals who experience sexual assault, contact your School's or unit's Title IX coordinator.
-The Office of Sexual Assault Prevention & Response (OSAPR) is also a good option to confidentially discuss available resources.
+If you'd like to learn more about University policies and resources for individuals who experience sexual assault, contact your School's or unit's Title IX resource coordinator.
+The Office of Gender Equity (OGE) SHARE counselors are also a good option to confidentially discuss available resources.

 Talk with Us